deejithr/Crypto_Analyisis_on_CAN_Framework/README.md

 	 - fast on smaller MCUs
 	 - included for benchmarking purposes
 	 - maybe replaced with PRESENT algorithm
- - CMAC
+ - PRESENT
-	 - AES128 block cipher
+	 - Lightweight block cipher (substitution–permutation network)
-	 - smaller code size and lower cpu consumption compared to HMAC
+	 - smaller code size and lower cpu consumption
-	 - used in AUTOSAR SecOC modules
- - HMAC
-	 - strong security
-	 - computationally intensive

 Design of the framework is done in such a way that, new algorithms can be plugged in with little to no change in the framework